 Addressing Interior Weaknesses

 I still have my own issues with the multimedia system.
-Toyota's optional native navigation is a mess with old-looking graphics and a lack of intuitive structure.
+Toyota’s optional native navigation is a mess with old-looking graphics and a lack of intuitive structure.
 It took two of us a few minutes to figure out how to turn off the navigation route we were on and enter a new one.
-Too bad there was no Android Auto to connect my phone to.
+It is nice that they added Apple CarPlay, but it is too bad there was no Android Auto to connect my phone to.

 The stretched wheelbase gives backseat passengers extra legroom, not that it needed it.
 It’s a seriously large backseat with plenty of legroom and headroom.
 The backseat is a place I could spend a few hours comfortably, and there are even two USB ports (five total in the car) on the back of the center storage bin to keep my phone topped off.
 Toyota likes to call the Avalon a “premium mid-size sedan” since “full size” is apparently a bad word when it comes to sedans.
 But don’t be fooled, this is a full-size sedan with a backseat to match.